Boycott: United Kingdom

-When the boycott first emerged in Ireland, it presented a serious dilemma for Gladstone's government.
+When the boycott first emerged in Ireland, it presented a serious dilemma for William Ewart Gladstone's government.
 The individual actions that constituted a boycott were recognized by legislators as essential to a free society.
 However, overall a boycott amounted to a harsh, extrajudicial punishment.
 The Prevention of Crime (Ireland) Act 1882 made it illegal to use "intimidation" to instigate or enforce a boycott, but not to participate in one.

-The conservative jurist James Fitzjames Stephen justified laws against boycotting by claiming that the practice amounted to "usurpation of the functions of government" and ought therefore to be dealt with as "the modern representatives of the old conception of high treason".
+The 19th-century conservative jurist James Fitzjames Stephen justified laws against boycotting by claiming that the practice amounted to "usurpation of the functions of government" and ought therefore to be dealt with as "the modern representatives of the old conception of high treason".

 United States

 Boycotts are legal under common law.
 The right to engage in commerce, social intercourse, and friendship includes the implied right not to engage in commerce, social intercourse, and friendship.
 Since a boycott is voluntary and nonviolent, the law cannot stop it.
 Opponents of boycotts historically have the choice of suffering under it, yielding to its demands, or attempting to suppress it through extralegal means, such as force and coercion.

 In the United States, the antiboycott provisions of the Export Administration Regulations (EAR) apply to all "U.S. persons", defined to include individuals and companies located in the United States and their foreign affiliates.
 The antiboycott provisions are intended to prevent United States citizens and companies being used as instrumentalities of a foreign government's foreign policy.
-The EAR forbids participation in or material support of boycotts initiated by foreign governments, for example, the Arab League boycott of Israel.
+The EAR forbids participation in or material support of boycotts initiated by foreign governments; for example, the Arab League boycott of Israel.
 These persons are subject to the law when their activities relate to the sale, purchase, or transfer of goods or services (including the sale of information) within the United States or between the United States and a foreign country.
 This covers exports and imports, financing, forwarding and shipping, and certain other transactions that may take place wholly offshore.

 However, the EAR only applies to foreign government initiated boycotts: a domestic boycott campaign arising within the United States that has the same object as the foreign-government-initiated boycott appears to be lawful, assuming that it is an independent effort not connected with the foreign government's boycott.

 Other legal impediments to certain boycotts remain.
 One set are refusal to deal laws, which prohibit concerted efforts to eliminate competition by refusal to buy from or to sell to a party.
 Similarly, boycotts may also run afoul of anti-discrimination laws; for example, New Jersey's Law Against Discrimination prohibits any place that offers goods, services and facilities to the general public, such as a restaurant, from denying or withholding any accommodation to (i.e., not to engage in commerce with) an individual because of that individual's race (etc.).